b04505009/STM32F303RE-Development-on-Mac/README.md

 # CLion Update CMake project with STM32CubeMX project again

+Go Tools -> Update CMake project with STM32CubeMX project

 # CLion Build project

 Go run -> Build

 # Finish!

 Your Binary file will be in ~/Project/cmake-build-debug/.
 Just drag it in to your ARM device.